greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 - Start watching every episode of Monster Garage.
 - Buy a biker wallet with a big chain.
 - Make every case involve overtime $$$.
-- Buy bunches of boats, RV’s, and motorcycles with that overtime.
+- Buy bunches of boats, RV's, and motorcycles with that overtime.
 - Learn to play golf drunk.

 **SWAT**